michaeldegroot/mysql-cache/README.md

 // It will retrieve it from cache instead of database.

 db.query("SELECT ? + ?
 AS solution", [1, 5], function(resultCached) { // from cache because same sql
+    // This query was retrieved from the cache
 	// Do something with the results
 })
 ```